 By the way, I do not live in mainland China and I have no connection with any Chinese government organisations or private companies, in fact, I am within the Five Eyes.
-You don’t need to tell me what is one-vote two-party based democracy which means little for grassroots people but a privilege for lobby groups with money and power.
+You don’t need to tell me what one-vote two-party based democracy is which in effect means little for grassroots people but a privilege for lobby groups with money and power.

 Huawei Continues to Lead the 5G Revolution

 Chinese company Huawei Technologies has secured more than 25 commercial contracts for building 5G technology, the largest in the world, and has shipped more than 10,000 base stations for the new generation of mobile communications, despite the swirling hostage drama staged by Five Eyes Anglo nations currently dominating the world in business and technology.

 Lately, Huawei announced plans to further bolster its cybersecurity efforts with an initial US$2 billion investment and vowed to defy any political pressure to keep its no-backdoor policy for all governments and their associated spy networks such as NSA.

 Huawei’s Foldable 5G Smartphone